Fire Retardant

 Golden Weeping Willow Salix chrysocoma

-More colourful than the common green weeping willow with golden flowers, branchlets and autumn tones, but not quite as weeping.
-Up to 12m.
-Golden Weeping Willow2
+Up to 12m.* More colourful than the common green weeping willow with golden flowers, branchlets and strong autumn colour but not quite as weeping.
+Also needs adequate moisture to perform but will grow in most soils.

 Corkscrew Willow